LiFEDEVELOPMENT/LiFeBot.js/readme.md

 </summary>
 <br>

-Before you follow this, make sure you use NodeJS version 16.9.0 or higher and npm version 8 or higher.
-You can check the versions of both by running `npm version` in your command line
+Before you follow this, make sure that you have Docker installed.

-- Grab the [latest release](https://github.com/LIFEDEVELOPMENT/LiFeBot.js/releases) and unzip it
+- Grab the [docker compose file](https://gist.github.com/LinusPotocnik/0b6c47888b70755d6e87333da4155d4d) and put it in a directory of your choice (where you want to run the bot)
-- In the command line, navigate into the unzipped folder
+- In the command line, navigate into this folder
-- Run `npm install`
 - Run `echo "BOT_TOKEN=<YOUR TOKEN>" >> .env<`
-- Run `node LiFeBot.js`
+- Run `docker compose up`
 </details>

 ---